semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_GIT_COMMIT_AUTHOR`
 - **Example**: `torvalds`

-The GitHub or Bitbucket username of the person that authored the revision.
+The GitHub or Bitbucket username of the person who authored the revision.

 ### Commit Range {#commit-range}